 At the trial, any affidavit evidence upon which a party intends to rely will be formally "read" by the party relying on the evidence and admitted into evidence.
-A person that has given evidence in affidavit form may also be called to be cross-examined by the other party on that evidence.
+A person that has given evidence in affidavit form may be required for cross-examination by the other party.

-The parties' arguments are submitted by both written and oral submissions.
+The parties' arguments are made by both written and oral submissions.

 In terms of seeking amendments to a pleaded case, the Court is generally receptive to applications for amendment.
-The FCRs provide:
+The FCRs provide that: